crystalline/dnnjs/README.md

 # dnnjs
-a javascript-based deep learning library for cpu, MLP, CNN and RNN models are implemented
+a javascript-based deep learning library for cpu.
+So far only MLP is implemented.

+CNN and RNN models are planned in the future.

 to run MNIST demo execute `node node-mnist.js`